 Objective 1.19 To prepare CAT communications ensuring delivery of key messages to stakeholders, including policyholders, agents, and the public.
 Description Prepare communications in advance for readiness throughout the year including a suite of printed and digital materials (e.g., advertisements, educational materials, social media messaging, website blogs and announcements).
 Purpose To uphold TWIA's commitment to a swift, effective response to a catastrophe.
 To operate transparently through open communication with stakeholders.
-Participants Communications and Legislative Affairs, Claims Action Plans Communications and Legislative Affairs • Manages the creation and distribution of hurricane preparedness educational packets (printed and digital) yearly during hurricane season.
+Participants Communications and Legislative Affairs, Claims Action Plans Communications and Legislative Affairs Manages the creation and distribution of hurricane preparedness educational packets (printed and digital) yearly during hurricane season.
 Prepares hurricane season advertisements and reserves space for publishing.
 Maintains a Media Briefing Book; a reference guide for media.
-Develops hurricane preparedness workshops for the coastal counties.
-Leverages media to disseminate messages to policyholders, agents, and the public, including scheduling media tours when appropriate.
+Work with internal and external stakeholders to develop an outreach strategy to promote preparedness within coastal communities Leverages media to disseminate messages to policyholders, agents, and the public, including scheduling media tours when appropriate.
 Ensures that appropriate Association resources obtain necessary media training Develops social media messaging for rapid response to incidents.
 Prepares catastrophe bulletins and advertisements.
 Prepares bi-lingual catastrophe bulletins and advertisements.
-Claims • Coordinates with the Communications Department to provide written catastrophe instructions for release on the TWIA and TFPA websites.
-Works with Communications to maintain accurate information about processing claims for the TWIA/TFPA websites, including CAT claims information.
+Claims Coordinates with Communications to provide content and appropriate language for printed collateral and content for the TWIA & TFPA websites.
 Exhibits, or Related Documents Additional Information Compliance QA or Testing